Spring Creek Lodge Academy

 Spring Creek Lodge Academy was a boarding school located in Thompson Falls, Montana.
 The school, formerly known as Spring Creek Community, was first opened in the 1970s by Nancy and Steve Cawdrey.
 In 1996, the school and the property were purchased by Cameron Pullan and Dan Peart and given the name Spring Creek Lodge Academy.
 For several years the school was associated with the Utah-based World Wide Association of Specialty Programs and Schools.
 The school was opened as a place to address behavioral issues of young people from across the United States as well as motivate students for success.

-Its curriculum included a points and level system that rewarded compliance and punished noncompliance.
-Extremely non-compliant individuals were often kept in solitary confinement.
+Spring Creek Lodge Academy has been repeatedly criticized by Montana-based and national news organizations for its lack of governmental oversight, child abuse and neglect, and conditions which the New York Times has called "physically and psychologically brutal."
+Spring Creek staff used highly controversial means of subduing children, including the use of solitary confinement in a small building called "The Hobbit."
+A 2021 article in The Missoulian stated "[t]roubled programs like Spring Creek Lodge, which kept children in locked sheds as a form of punishment, have seen owners move from one program to the next in Sanders County."
+According to a 2003 New York Times article, which came out while the program was still operating, "the program and its staff have been accused of sexual abuse, physical violence and psychological duress."
+Survivors of the program have gone on to write about the horrors of the experience.

+In 2019 The Missoulian published a series of articles about the troubled teen industry, specifically addressing the lack of oversight at Spring Creek, abuses committed by staff, and the suicide of a 16 year old girl while in the program.
+Before her suicide, the girl had been punished by being forced to carry a bucket of rocks, according to depositions by the school’s owners and staff.

+Accusations against Spring Creek, as well as similar "troubled teen" programs in western Montana, have been rampant, and have led state legislators to propose various forms of action.
+According to Rep. Ellie Hill Smith, who attempted to bring a bill regulating these programs before the Montana Legislature in 2017, "[t]he Montana Family Foundation kills it every time.
+They say people have a right to religious education.
+I say to them, 'I don't have a problem with that.
+What I have a problem with is religious education or group homes that don't have to comply with state laws like the rest of our schools.

 At its peak enrollment, Spring Creek Lodge Academy housed over 500 students and employed about 200 individuals in various positions, making it the largest employer in Sanders County at that time.
+Spring Creek Lodge Academy was also the largest of WWASP affiliated programs.

 In 2010, the Montana-based Academy for National Native Leadership purchased the former Spring Creek facility and began to offer college classes at the school.

-Notable alumni

-Author Cindy Art includes personal experience from the school in her memoir Trapped in Paradise: A Memoir, CreateSpace, 2012.

-Authors Claire and Mia Fontaine include personal experiences from the school in their memoir Come Back: A Mother and Daughter's Journey Through Hell and Back.